gurugorule/Learning-git/VIM.md

 	5. `x`  or `exit` - same as `wq` write & quit
 	6. `!` - allow you to run bash command while using vim
 	7. `r file_name` - read -> read the file_name and past the text into current buffer
+	8. `Ex` - explore tab, gets you back to the working Directory
 - `Buffer` is the small memory allocation which vim use to store text when file is not saved
 	1. `e file_name` - to edit file_name buffer
 	2. `bp` - buffer previous